emilybomber/Project-4/README.md

 _While rounding Alpha Centauri en route to its first destination—the torrid 55 Cancri E—the unwary Spaceship Titanic collided with a spacetime anomaly hidden within a dust cloud.
 Sadly, it met a similar fate as its namesake from 1000 years before.
 Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!"_

 This project is a culmination of knowledge utilizing tools and techniques learned during the course.
-Chosen form Kaggle.com in the competition section, Spaceship Titanic helps demonstrate machine learning
+Chosen form Kaggle.com in the competition section, Spaceship Titanic helps demonstrate machine learning with the use of the following tools.

 ## <u>Tools                                                                                                                                        </u>